Free CISI IRT Practice Questions: Investment Products

 Topic: Investment Products

-• D. An occupational scheme promising benefits from salary and service.
+• D. Defined-benefit occupational scheme

 Best answer: C